doriszh0/cse15l-lab-reports/Week-3-Lab-Report.md

 $ find skill-demo1-data/written_2/non-fiction/OUP/Kauffman/ -ctime -1

 ```
+> Here I included two code blocks to fully demonstrate how `-ctime` works.

 In the first code block above, I am looking for  filesin the Kauffman directory that I have changed more than 1 day ago (see note above for clarification on actual time).
 I have never changed the files before, except for when I cloned the files from GitHub, which was definitely more than 2 days ago, so it makes sense that all the files in `Kauffman` would appear.
 In the second code block above, I am looking for files in the Kauffman directory that I have changed less than 1 day ago.
 Again, because I have never changed the files in VSCode, it makes sense that no files would appear, which is exactly what happened.
 Also, `-ctime` works basically the exact same way as `-atime`, except it checks for the change/modify time instead of the access time.
+Overall, with `-ctime`, similar to `-atime`, you can easily find files you have recently changed, or remove files you have not changed in a long itme and don't need anymore.

 <br/>